mongodb/docs/source/includes/fact-shardsvr-required.rst

-For MongoDB 3.4 sharded clusters, :binary:`~bin.mongod` instances for the shards **must** explicitly specify its role as a ``shardsvr``, either via the configuration file setting :setting:`sharding.clusterRole` or via the command line option
+For sharded clusters, :binary:`~bin.mongod` instances for the shards **must** explicitly specify its role as a ``shardsvr``, either via the configuration file setting :setting:`sharding.clusterRole` or via the command line option